Wowo-chukwudi/my_portfolio/README.md

 This app is an interactive version of my resume which shows my name, picture, about me, social links and skills.

-The codebase is based on Flutter and dart which are used to build highly responsive applications
+The codebase is based on Flutter and dart which are used to build highly responsive applications.
+Packages used include:
+ 1. Url Launcher: Used to launch social links
+ 2. Google fonts: Used to get the fonts i used in the app